chrismp/pbp-homicides-map/README.md

 # Homicides database

-A database that tracks homicides in Milwaukee to memorialize the victims and better understand deadly violence in the city.
+A database that tracks homicides in Palm Beach County to memorialize the victims and better understand deadly violence here.

 ## Develop